 Faux Fur: Red fabric lined with white faux fur might be a bit too “Santa Claus”, but a few furry white garlands (or any colour that suits your scheme) are a great way to incorporate this classic holiday motif without going over the top.
 Faux fur stoles will also keep your bridal party warm while you take photos:

 Glass: Try filling glass jars or vases with holiday ornaments, fairy lights, or even berries and pomegranates.
 The subtle shine of the clear glass will amplify the festive feelings.
 For a more frosted look, incorporate translucent vellum into your invitations and other wedding stationery.
-Try using white, red, green, or blue – or whatever suits your color palette!
+Try using white or red – or whatever suits your color palette!

 Many of the decorations you would normally use to decorate for the holidays can be re-purposed to decorate your winter wedding.
 Here are some popular options:

 - Holly and garlands add texture and cozy warmth to your event.
 Try draping your chairs or the front of your head table with simple garlands, or using them to create a festive backdrop.
-You could also add a few sprigs to your bouquet, or incorporate a holly motif into your stationery design like Anton Digital Designs:
+You could also add a few sprigs to your bouquet, or incorporate a holly motif into your stationery design like @papernpeonies: